 When the gift is verified, the matching gift partner will submit their own donation.

 The majority of your matching gift donations will be submitted via an electronic form.

-With electric forms, the matching confirmation process is much more streamlined and efficient because donors complete the forms online.
-(Let’s be honest… we’re probably all more likely to fill out a digital form than we are to print, manually fill, and submit a paper form!)
+With electronic forms, the matching confirmation process is much more streamlined and efficient because donors complete the forms online (Let’s be honest… we’re probably all more likely to fill out a digital form than we are to print, manually fill, and submit a paper form!).

-Electronic matching gift forms also gives your donors more freedom when it comes to submitting their requests.
-And when forms come in, that data is streamlined directly into your fundraising database.
+Electronic matching gift forms also give your donors more freedom when it comes to submitting their requests.
+And when forms come in, that data can go directly into your fundraising database.

 The use of electronic forms also coincides with matching gift databases, a key tool that nonprofit leaders use to encourage matched gifts and automate this entire process.
 However, paper forms are still a good back up option for those companies that require them.

 What Is a Matching Gift Database?